Mount Mitchell: History

-Description
+Geologic Composition

 Mount Mitchell was formed during the Precambrian when marine deposits were metamorphosed into gneiss and schist.
 These metasedimentary rocks were later uplifted during the Alleghenian orogeny.
 The soils are well drained, dark brown and stony with fine-earth material ranging in texture from sandy clay loam to loam or sandy loam; Burton and Craggey are the most common series around the summit.